My Germany Trip

 Berlin - 5 days

 My Snowflake friend came to pick me up at the train station.
 He was my height and I had to keep reminding him to slow down his walking pace.
-His flat was on the (fifth?, 0-indexed) floor and I was thankful he could carry my luggage and backpack for me.
+His flat was on the (fifth?, 0-indexed) floor and I was thankful that he carried my luggage and backpack for me.
 He saw how hard I struggled up the stairs and remarked that it was a miracle that I managed to get here.

 Once again, here are some of the places I visited: